 Current Status of the PHTN

 The current trail planning focus for the Pennsylvania Highlands Trail Network (PHTN) project is to close gaps along the conceptual PHTN route between the Delaware River (D&L Trail) and the Perkiomen Trail.
-As of November 2017 two feasibility studies and a Trail Concept Plan have been completed for this easternmost region of the Pennsylvania Highlands covering portions of Bucks, Montgomery, Lehigh, and Northampton Counties.
+As of January 2019, two feasibility studies and a Trail Concept Plan have been completed for this easternmost region of the Pennsylvania Highlands covering portions of Bucks, Montgomery, Lehigh, and Northampton Counties.
 Two more trail feasiblity studies are nearing completion, one for the Tollgate Landing Trail Gap and one for the PHTN in the Musser Scout Reserevation.

 - A Trail Concept Plan has been completed and identifies alternative trail routes in the Unami Hills area between Finland (near the border of Bucks and Montgomery Counties; Milford and Marlborough Townships) and the Perkiomen Trail near Green Lane.